organicinternet/magento-configurable-simple/README.markdown

 and if you want to use a custom theme for your site just set:

-* Default = 'your custom theme'
+* Default = your custom theme

 You should also refresh your Magento cache and your Layered Navigation Indices, etc. (under System->Cache Management)

-Also, while it is possible to use this extension with the theme applied to just individual products or product categories (rather than globally), make sure you really know what you're doing before you do this.
-Read [this forum post](http://www.magentocommerce.com/boards/viewreply/80059/) for more information.
+Note that if you use any per-product or per-category themes you will override these theme settings and SCP will not work as you expect it to.
+It is also not recommended to set any per-product or per-category themes to 'simpleconfigurableproducts'